lukman155/agrotrade/README.md

 AgroTrade's code base is available in our GitHub repository.
 It includes:

-- **Frontend**: A responsive web interface built with HTML, CSS, JavaScript and React.
+- **Frontend**: A responsive web interface built with HTML, TailwindCSS, JavaScript and React.
 - **Backend**: Powered by Firebase, integrated with a blockchain-based transaction layer.
 - **Database**: Firebase for user data, trade history, and price submissions.
 - **Smart Contracts**: Implemented on Solana for secure, decentralized barter agreements.